unode/firefox_decrypt/README.md

 This tool does not try to crack or brute-force the Master Password in any way.
 If the Master Password is not known it will simply fail to recover any data.

 This script is written in Python and is compatible with versions 2.7+ and 3.4+.
-On Windows only Python 3 is supported.
+On Windows, only Python 3 is supported.

-Additionally it requires access to libnss3 which is part of Firefox and Thunderbird, although depending on system configuration, the script may fail to locate it there.
+Additionally, it requires access to libnss3 which is part of Firefox and Thunderbird, although depending on system configuration, the script may fail to locate it there.

-Alternatively you can install libnss3 (Debian/Ubuntu) or nss (Arch/Gentoo/...).
+Alternatively, you can install libnss3 (Debian/Ubuntu) or nss (Arch/Gentoo/...).
 libnss3 is part of https://developer.mozilla.org/en-US/docs/Mozilla/Projects/NSS